bvr/bvr.github.io/_posts/2023-05-02-clipboard.md

 print(get_clipboard())
 ```

-## clipboard
+## [clipboard][4]

 Probably simplest interface for text data.
-It also should be multi-platform solution
+It also should be multi-platform solution as it is based on [pyperclip][5] that works on all Windows, Linux, and Mac.

 ```python
 import sys